frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔔 Trigger Downstream | Start Spark jobs, send notifications |
 | 🔌 API Integration | Connect external services |

+> 💡 **My experience in simple words:**
+>
+> "I use serverless functions (Cloud Functions, Lambda) for lightweight tasks that don't need a full Spark job:
+>
+> - **Schema Validation:** When a file lands in GCS or S3, my function triggers automatically.
+It checks if the file has the right columns and data types.
+If validation fails, I move the file to an error folder and send an alert.
+>
+> - **Metadata Enrichment:** I add metadata like processing timestamp, source system, and file size to each record before it goes to the data lake.
+This helps with debugging and auditing later.
+>
+> - **Trigger Downstream:** After a file is validated, my function starts a Dataproc job or sends a message to Pub/Sub.
+This creates an event-driven pipeline without manual intervention.
+>
+> - **API Integration:** I call external APIs to enrich data - for example, getting currency exchange rates or geocoding addresses.
+Functions are perfect because they scale automatically and I only pay when they run."

 ---

 ## 🎼 9.3 Orchestration Tools Experience